KapilJ22/Palindrome/README.md

 by the application and how the response is generated.
 ![alt text](https://github.com/KapilJ22/Palindrome/blob/master/Palindrome%20Message%20API.png)

+#### Model Schema for Message:

+{
+  "id": Integer,
+  "messageText": String,
+  "isPalindrome": Boolean
+}

+#### Examples:
+{
+  "id": 0,
+  "messageText": "aba",
+  "isPalindrome": true
+}

+- The POST needs to pass `"id": 0` and `"isPalindrome": false` with the messageText that needs to be checked for Palindrome A Response Body with new `id` generated and `"isPalindrome": true` if text is Palindrome, false otherwise.

+{
+  "id": 2,
+  "messageText": "aba",
+  "isPalindrome": true
+}

+## Building local development environment
 ### Prerequisites
 At minimum you will need to have Java 1.7 and Maven installed.
 You will need docker as well if you choose to run this in a docker container.